aliceqin12/cloud-services-dotnet-import-set-certificate/readme.md

 ***1. Upload the certificate (.pfx file) in Azure Portal &gt; Cloud Service &gt; Certificates.***

-You may refer to the following link for detailed view of steps.
+You may refer to the following link for a detailed view of steps.

 <https://azure.microsoft.com/en-us/documentation/articles/cloud-services-configure-ssl-certificate/\#step-3-upload-a-certificate>